mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

                     diversity](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity)
             -   [Examining complexity within identity formation and specialisation](#examining-complexity-within-identity-formation-and-specialisation)
-        -   [Metaphors of harbours and playgrounds as a way to explore conceptions of (relational) agency](#metaphors-of-harbours-and-playgrounds-as-a-way-to-explore-conceptions-of-relational-agency)
+        -   [Metaphors as a way to explore conceptions of agency within digital making](#metaphors-as-a-way-to-explore-conceptions-of-agency-within-digital-making)
-            -   [Utility of metaphors of
-                space](#utility-of-metaphors-of-space)
+            -   [Harbours as both protective and authentic](#harbours-as-both-protective-and-authentic)
-            -   [Harbours - authentic and
+            -   [Spaces to play - playgrounds and jam sessions](#spaces-to-play---playgrounds-and-jam-sessions)
-                restrictive](#harbours---authentic-and-restrictive)
-            -   [Fluency in Jam Session - was Playgrounds, sandboxes and play spaces](#fluency-in-jam-session---was-playgrounds-sandboxes-and-play-spaces)
+            -   [Synthesis - A complex view of agency and repertoires development within Idiocultures / 3rd spaces - PARK FROM A BIT AND COME BACK TO THIS.](#synthesis---a-complex-view-of-agency-and-repertoires-development-within-idiocultures-3rd-spaces---park-from-a-bit-and-come-back-to-this.)
     -   [Part Three : Synthesis & contributions to the
         field](#part-three-synthesis-contributions-to-the-field)
         -   [Gaps in existing research.](#gaps-in-existing-research.)